turboblack/HamsterCMS_table_layout/README.md

 You only need one file to work!

-Works on PHP versions 5.6 and higher (7 and higher recommended)
+Works on PHP without preinstalled frameworks

 Just copy the files to the server (or hosting).
 No settings needed.